maykinmedia/default-app/README.rst

 Requirements
 ------------

-* Python 3.7 or above
+* Python 3.10 or above
-* setuptools 30.3.0 or above
-* Django 2.2 or newer
+* Django 4.2 or newer

 Install